b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 A `Vector` is actually a special case of an `Array`, a multidimensional structure that holds data.
 The most familiar (and useful) form of it is a two-dimensional `Array` (also called `Matrix`).
 It has rows and columns.
-Previously I stored my math grades in a `Vector`, but most likely I would like a place to keep my other grades.
+Previously, I stored my math grades in a `Vector`, but most likely I would like a place to keep my other grades.
 Here, I create an array that stores my grades from math (column1) and chemistry (column2).